workflowproducts/envelope/README.md

 If you like some or all of Envelope's functionality and the current license won't suit your needs, commercial licensing is available starting at $99.
 Please call Justin at Workflow Products, 817-503-9545 for details.

+## Why?

+Workflow Products has been building custom ERP and MRP applications, mostly in PostgreSQL and Microsoft Access for about ten years now.
+At about the four year mark we developed the first in-house only version of Envelope and put up a simple timekeeping application.
+It allowed us to punch in and out of various customer projects all day.
+Suddenly, we were getting paid a lot more because the overhead of keeping track of small amounts of time was gone.

+Prior to that we had turned down many web projects but no longer!
+We now have many projects in maintenance mode, some on very old versions of Envelope that were never open sourced.

+Envelope seeks to be the easiest way to build web apps for accounting, inventory and other business applications.
+Over time we notice when we're writing similar Javascript over and over and we'll build another Web Component to remove all that.

+Around 2014 we got a government contract than they said they prefered open source.
+We polished it up and released it.
+It was a disaster.
+It had integrated developement source and SQL code control and users were unable to comprehend it.
+All the feedback was negative.
+We ripped all the extras out and re-released it.
+The simpler, cleaner version seems to be easier to understand, install and manage.

+## Roadmap

+Frankly, we miss our integrated SQL and source code control.
+Our highest priority is to figure out a way to add that functionality back in while keeping it in a seperate, optional project or something.

+Then we'll move back into feature expansion.
+The features we want to bring to Envelope next, in no particular order:

+* Increase Datasheet and Combo box element performance to thousands of records in real time.
+* More Web Components for specific data types.
+* Small improvements to Web Components to bring functionality up to desktop level.
+* Paste into Datasheet to create new records.

+Workflow Products itself is healthier than it's ever been.
+We're celebrating our tenth year in November 2016.
+We're now at five full time employees and we expect to be around in another ten years.
+If you have any further questions please contact us directly at 817-503-9545.

 Copyright 2016 Workflow Products LLC